saidooubella/sash/README.md

 ##### Immutability by Default

 Sash enforces immutability unless explicitly stated with `def mut`, promoting safer and more predictable code.
-This helps prevent unintended modifications and makes it easier to reason about program state.
+This helps prevent unintended modifications and makes it easier to reason about the program state.

 ##### Restriction